beeware/briefcase/docs/how-to/contribute-code.rst

       (venv) C:\...>tox -e py310

+A :ref:`subset of tests <test-subset>` can be run by adding ``--`` and a test specification to the command line.

 Run the test suite without coverage (fast)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This will run the test suite in multiple processes and can be dramatically faster.
+By default, tox will run the pytest suite in single threaded mode.
+You can speed up the execution of the test suite by running the test suite in parallel.
 This mode does not produce coverage files due to complexities in capturing coverage within spawned processes.
+To run a single python version in "fast" mode, run:

 .. tabs::